Dr. Evil: Character background

 In the first film, Austin Powers: International Man of Mystery, Dr. Evil is an internationally known criminal genius, cryogenically frozen in 1967 and reawakened in 1997.
 According to his own account, Dr. Evil's upbringing went as follows:

-The details of my life are quite inconsequential ...
-My father was a relentlessly self-improving boulangerie owner from Belgium with low-grade narcolepsy and a penchant for buggery.
-My mother was a 15-year-old French prostitute named Chloé with webbed feet.
-My father would womanize; he would drink; he would make outrageous claims like he invented the question mark.
-Sometimes, he would accuse chestnuts of being lazy, the sort of general malaise that only the genius possess and the insane lament.
+My father was a relentlessly self-improving boulangerie owner from Belgium, with low-grade narcolepsy and a penchant for buggery.
+My mother was a 15-year-old French prostitute named Chloe with webbed feet.
+My father would womanize, he would drink, he would make outrageous claims like he invented the question mark.
+Sometimes, he would accuse chestnuts of being lazy... the sort of general malaise that only the genius possess and the insane lament.
+My childhood was typical... summers in Rangoon, luge lessons.
+In the spring, we'd make meat helmets.
+When I was insolent, I was placed in a burlap bag and beaten with reeds.
+Pretty standard, really.
+At the age of 12, I received my first scribe.
+At the age of 14, a Zoroastrian named Vilma ritualistically shaved my testicles.

-In the second film, he went on the Jerry Springer show and declared that he was the "Princess of Canada".
+In the second film, he went on The Jerry Springer Show and declared that he was the "Princess of Canada".

 In the third film, Goldmember, Nigel Powers reveals that Dr. Evil is in fact Austin Powers' twin brother, Douglas "Dougie" Powers.
 He explains that Douglas and Austin were separated as babies following a car explosion, and that he had thought that only Austin had survived.
 Following the explosion, Dougie was raised in Bruges, Belgium.